apache/tvm/docs/langref/relay_adt.rst

 named ADT.
 A call to one of the constructors in the program where the ADT is defined produces an instance of the ADT.

+*Implementation detail: Relay ADT definitions are global and are stored in the module, similarly to global function definitions.
+An ADT name is, in fact, a global type variable (just as a global function name is a global variable).
+The module keeps a mapping of ADT names (global type variables) to the list of constructors for that ADT.*

 An ADT "value" simply contains the values of the arguments passed to the constructor used to produce it.
 An ADT value is opaque until it is *deconstructed*, allowing the arguments to the